MCUdude/MightyCore/README.md

 * A Reset enable header to enable/disable auto-reset when uploading new code or opening the serial monitor <br/>
 * IO peripherals can be found on the underside of the board.
 No need to search in the datasheet anymore!

 I'm thinking about selling these as complete assembled boards including a microcontroller.
-More info about price will be added later!<br/>
+Price will be about 30$ + shipping.
+More info will be added later!<br/>
 Click the images for full resolution :) <br/>
 ![Development board front](http://i.imgur.com/zovyQUy.jpg)
 <br/>